barkbarkgg/aws_cloud_practitioner_guide/Amazon Web Services Cloud Practitioner Guide.md

 - one master account can pay charges incurred by member accounts

 ### Consolidated Billing Volume Discounts
+- *Note: These are hyptothetical numbers, and are not reflective of AWS's actual charge for storage.*
 - Suppose Odo has 4 terabytes (4 TB) and Dax has 8 TB.
 - | Data Limit      | Cost ($/GB) |
     | ----------- | ----------- |